4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 7-9

-The ancient city of Dambulla is part of Sri Lanka’s Cultural triangle that includes the ancient cities of Anuradhapura and Polonnaruwa.
+The ancient city of Dambulla is part of Sri Lanka’s Cultural Triangle, including the ancient cities of Anuradhapura and Polonnaruwa.

-Dambulla is a great place to base yourself for days trips to Sigiriya, as well as excursions to Polonnaruwa and Anuradhapura.
+Dambulla is a great place to base yourself for day trips to Sigiriya and excursions to Polonnaruwa and Anuradhapura.

 Sri Lanka itinerary | 4 week travel guide